 Where is Istria Croatia?

 Istria is the largest peninsula in the Adriatic Sea, where the Gulf of Trieste meets the Kvarner Gulf.
 Istria is shared by three countries: Italy, Slovenia, and Croatia, though this guide to places to visit in Istria is mostly focused around the Croatian part, which is the majority of the area and lies in the northwest of the country.
+It is also known for some wonderful wineries.
+Make sure to try some Malvazija wine from Istria.

 You can drive the full length of Istria’s coastline in around an hour.
 However, a more leisurely journey, stopping off in the towns that take your fancy, is highly recommended.